ministryofjustice/security-guidance/docs/data-security-and-privacy.md

 ## When this applies

-This principle applies to **all** MoJ technology projects and business activities.
+This principle applies to **all** technology projects and business activities.

-While GDPR applies only to personal information, all MoJ projects and tasks must have excellent data security and privacy characteristics.
+While GDPR applies only to personal information, all projects and tasks must have excellent data security and privacy characteristics.
 If they handle personal data, they must do so correctly.
-Projects must follow MoJ guidelines unless exceptional and approved circumstances apply.
+Projects must follow guidelines unless exceptional and approved circumstances apply.

 You can design your product to handle personal information correctly.
 There are a small number of extra steps you will have to take.
 Remember that personal data includes anything which might identify an individual.
 Even online identifiers, such as cookies, are personal data.